New Orleans Man Who Encouraged Three-Year Old to Hold a Handgun Sentenced for Being a Felon in Possession of a Firearm

 This case is part of Project Safe Neighborhoods (PSN), a program bringing together all levels of law enforcement and the communities they serve to reduce violent crime and gun violence, and to make our neighborhoods safer for everyone.
 On May 26, 2021, the Department launched a violent crime reduction strategy strengthening PSN based on these core principles: fostering trust and legitimacy in our communities, supporting community-based organizations that help prevent violence from occurring in the first place, setting focused and strategic enforcement priorities, and measuring the results.

-This case was investigated by the Bureau of Alcohol, Tobacco, Firearms, and Explosives.
-It was prosecuted by Assistant United States Attorney David Berman of the Violent Crime Unit.
+U.S. Attorney Evans praised the work of the Bureau of Alcohol, Tobacco, Firearms, and Explosives and the New Orleans Police Department.
+The case is being prosecuted by Assistant United States Attorney Inga Petrovich of the Violent Crime Unit .

 Shane M. Jones